HMJiangGatech/HMJiangGatech.github.io/hugo/content/_index.md

 ### About Me

-I am researcher at OpenAI.
+I am a researcher at OpenAI.
 My job is to feed our AI.
 Before that, I was a principle scientist at Amazon Generative Foundation Modeling Team.
 Before I joined Amazon, I obtained my Ph.D. degree in Machine Learning from the School of Industrial and Systems Engineering ([ISyE](https://www.isye.gatech.edu/)) at [Georgia Tech](https://www.gatech.edu/).
 I spent wonderful years with [Prof. Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/) in the FLASH (Foundations of LeArning Systems for alcHemy) research group.